Mirza14/Python_Development/Lesson_13_OOP/OOP.md

 - To map with real world scenarios, we started using objects in code.
 This is called *Object Oriented Programming.*
 - Everything we create in Python is object.
 We can manipulate the data that object contains using in-built methods.
+- Why Class?
+To create own custom data types and give them names.
+A Class is like a mold that you can define and give a name and when you use that mold/blueprint you get types of data that are designed exactly as you want.
+- In short, Classes allow you to invent your own data types in Python and give them a name.
-- Class is a blueprint for creating objects.
+- Class is a blueprint for creating objects (Pieces of data objects).
 Class defines how an object should look like.
+Anytime you create a Class you are creating an object.
+- You create objects from classes.
+An object is when you use that mold/buleprint to build a specific house
+- Classes have attributes or properties that allow you to specify values inside of them.
+- Class is definition of a new data type and object is instances of classes.
+Class can store attributes inside of it using a (.dot) notation and you can access those same attributes.
 - Creating class
 `class Student:`
     `name = "Mirza"`